roberttaylor426/exercises/unix-tools/exercises.md

 1. Recall the last argument from the previous command.
 2. Recall the 2nd argument from the previous command.
+3. Create 10 dirs, 1 to 10 in a single command.

 # find